The Dutch can be credited to many more inventions than Gouda and Edam yellow cheese wheels and ‘Big Brother’.

 Everybody knows the CD was invented by Philips, but hardly anyone remembers nowadays that so was the compact cassette.
 Probably because very few people still use compact cassettes.
 Yet it turned out revolutionary for the music industry.
 After all, ‘free music’ became suddenly available to everybody because they could record their own mix-tapes with music from the radio, rather than buying a record in the store.
 Hence, indirectly, the Dutch contributed to the invention of music piracy.

 Now obviously the Dutch weren’t the first artists painting still lifes.
 Still life painting has existed for as long as painting has existed.
-However, it were Dutch artists who started making series of still life paintings and hence made it a distinct genre and professional specialisation.
+However, Dutch artists started making still-life paintings and hence made it a distinct genre and professional specialisation.
 At least, according to Wikipedia anyway.

-Carrots are actually not supposed to be orange.
+Carrots are actually not orange.
 Carrots were originally black, red, yellow or purple by nature.
-Orange coloured carrots were invented by a group of farmers from Hoorn, who cross-bred yellow carrots with red ones.
+Orange colored carrots were invented by a group of farmers from Hoorn, who cross-bred yellow carrots with red ones.
 Some early forms of genetic technology, you could say.
-Claims are the colour orange was chosen to honour the House of Orange, though the fact that orange carrots taste somewhat sweeter might have something to do with it as well.
+Claims are the color orange was chosen to honor the House of Orange, though the fact that orange carrots taste somewhat sweeter might have something to do with it as well.